GitBolt/GitBolt/README.md

 # Heya 👋

 I'm Bolt, also known as 0xBolt sometimes.
 Just a random 15 year old self taught programmer.
-Oh also, I absolutely love cats!
+Oh also, I really like cats!
 <br><br>
 I love open source and use [EndeavourOS](https://endeavouros.com) as my *current* operating system.
 <br>